-There is a thriving art scene in Tel Aviv, Starting with pop-up art exhibits, cool established art galleries, 3 large museums and free street art at almost every corner at some neighborhoods like Florentine.
-Check out the oh so arty blog for all the hot news in the local art scenes.
+There is a thriving art scene in Tel Aviv, Starting with pop-up art exhibits, cool established art galleries, 3 large museums, and free street art at almost every corner in some neighborhoods like Florentine.
+Check out the oh-so arty blog for all the hot news in the local art scenes.

 If visual art is not your thing and you prefer music – a lot of bars in Tel Aviv host musicians to perform gigs nightly so you can soak up some jams along with your beer.

 The best part of Tel Aviv culture life?
 The events.
 There are soooo many different events here weekly – outdoor ones, theater, music, festivals, events for kids, concerts – you name it.
 Plus, a lot of the events are free of charge so you just need to show up and enjoy.